colemanbroad/fisheye/README.md

+---
-Segmentation and tracking inside the zebrafish retina with deep nets and assignment models.
+Segmenting nuclei inside the zebrafish retina with deep nets.
+---

 # images